Tropical Mango Kale Smoothie

 Preparation

-Separate the kale leaves from the hard stems and tear the leaves into small pieces.
-We will need approximately 1 cup of packed leaves.
+Separate the kale leaves from the tough stems, then tear the leaves into small pieces.
+You will need approximately 1 cup of packed leaves.

 Make The Smoothie